 - Development stage

-- The number of users (and is it a social app, a multiplayer, a single player?)
+- The number of users (and is it a multiplayer or a single player?)

-For example, for VR Analytics, having a certain number of users is essential because it won’t make any sense otherwise if an app has too few players yet.
+For example, for VR Analytics, having a certain number of users is essential because it won’t make any sense otherwise if a game or app has too few users yet.

 Guerrilla user testing is usually a relatively simple and low-cost method that involves a facilitator approaching people and asking them to participate in a test, showing them an app, and asking questions.
 It’s usually very casual, and participants can be found practically anywhere from a cafe to an expo - wherever you can locate your Target Audience.
 And you can also select a location based on the User Journey.

-Definitely, for a VR application to be tested with real users, it should be a 3D VR prototype with some more or less defined environments and objects.
+Definitely, to be tested with real users this way, it should be a 3D VR prototype with some more or less defined environments and objects.
 It needs to have the main interactions, sound, and some visual design but doesn’t have to be polished yet.

 Attending various VR and non-VR expos and events in order to recruit the testers and specifically the first-time VR users can be helpful.
 It allows to test in a casual setting, and to observe them, observations play a really big role in VR testing.
 Post-test interviews and questionnaires are very helpful as well.

 - Conduct frequent tests throughout the design and development cycle to identify the usability issues

 - To refine the experience